-60 to 90 minutes
+60 to 90 mins

-General anaesthetic or local anaesthetic with sedation
+General or local with sedation

 2 - 9 months

-A breast enlargement, also known as a breast augmentation or an augmentation mammoplasty, is one of the most commonly performed cosmetic procedures in the UK.
-Patients often refer to it as a “boob job”.
-It is important that you have a good understanding of the surgery before you have treatment.
-This breast enlargement overview will give you an introduction to the procedure.
+Breast enlargement surgery, also known as a breast augmentation or an augmentation mammoplasty, is one of the most commonly performed cosmetic procedures in the UK.
+It is important that you have a good understanding of what breast enlargement surgery entails before you schedule your procedure.

 The British Association of Aesthetic Plastic Surgeons (BAAPS) and The British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS) are the two leading societies for plastic surgeons in the UK.
 Surgeons can be members of one or both societies, and have years of experience and regular training.